apigee/devrel/references/kvm-admin-api/README.md

 # KVM Admin Proxy

-Depending on the Apigee deployment model you might have Managment APIs for accessing and modifying the content of Apigee Key Value Maps (KVMs).
+Depending on the Apigee deployment model you might have Management APIs for accessing and modifying the content of Apigee Key Value Maps (KVMs).
 In Apigee hybrid and Apigee X the access to the KVMs is not provided via the Apigee APIs and you will need to leverage Apigee policies to perform CRUD operations